lowandrew/Plasmid_Assembler/README.md

 Where `output_dir` is where you want your results stored, `plasmid_sequences` is the path to the nucleotideseq.fa file that was downloaded, and `read_directory` is the path to a folder containing your
 FASTQ sequences to be analyzed.

-If no plasmids are found, the output directory will be empty.

-If plasmids are found, reads without plasmid sequence in them, as well as a fasta file for each plasmid, will be in the output directory.
-A file called _plasmidInfo.csv_ will be created in the output directory.
+If plasmids are found, reads without plasmid sequence in them, as well as a fasta file for each plasmid, will be in subfolders in the output directory.
+A file called _plasmidReport.csv_ will be created in the output directory.

 #### Options